piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 ```

 The `<tags />` element has only children `<tag />` which have one required attribute **name**.
 This attribute takes as
-value a unique tag name which identifies a tag.
+the value a unique tag name which identifies a tag.

 For use you have the following built-in tags: